-My interest in Matriarchal Studies began in the 1970s, leading to the publication (with Karen Vogel) of the Motherpeace Tarot, and after that all of my other published books.
+My interest in Matriarchal Studies began in the 1970s, leading to the publication (with Karen Vogel) of the Motherpeace Tarot, and after that all of my other published books (see my ONLINE STORE).
 My active participation in a vibrant international Matriarchal Studies movement and the various congresses that have taken place since 2003 has helped to form my current approach to the topic.
-I see matriarchal cultures as remnants of a worldwide ancient matriarchal civilization and as such, providing a general model for the ways we might improve and transform our modern industrial society.
+I see matriarchal cultures as remnants of a worldwide ancient matriarchal civilization going back to our origins as a species in Africa almost 200,000 years ago and as such, providing a general model for the ways we might improve and transform our modern industrial society.

 The word matriarchy (matri/mother and arche/beginning) can best be understood, not as female dominance, but literally as a form of social organization that “begins with the mother.”
 Physical anthropology suggests that these matricentric beginnings go all the way back to our origins as a human species.
 Rather like the image of a woman pregnant with boy and girl twins, matriarchy represents an egalitarian social structure in which everyone comes from one Great Mother and gender is differentiated, yet not dualistic or polarized.
 Women in matriarchal societies do not rule in the reverse sense of patriarchy, but the maternal principle is the governing force.
 Like women in Matriarchy, the men also thrive in these mother-centered communities.
 There will be no male-bashing or anti-male sentiment expressed in this course, just as there is no gender antagonism in such societies.